BLMS Supplemental Guidelines

 Student Behavior Code

-• involves a cooperative and collaborative effort among students, parents/caregivers, and staff.
+- Involves a cooperative and collaborative effort among students, parent/guardian/caretakers, and staff.

 See the Student Conduct section in the ISD Middle School Student Handbook for important, additional information.